StephanJanosch/labfolder-git-hook/README.md

 * curl
 * jq

+The hook will ask you for your labfolder password, in case it cannot find a valid token in `$HOME/.labfolder_token.sh` which is being created during usage.

 **note**: depending on your IDE you might not see the password prompt asking for your labfolder password.

 Also 2 files are required: